Australia 17 min

 • Digital transfer services like PayPal and Wise

 Alternatively, you can use a trusted solution like Remote.
 Our platform is a simple, secure, and reliable way to get paid quickly in Australian dollars — and with no hidden fees.
+Remote can help you create clear and professional invoices that outline the goods or services you provide, your payment terms, and your due dates.
 Learn more about how we can help here.

 Independent contractor taxes in Australia

-As a sole trader in Australia, you are responsible for paying your own taxes and superannuation (pension) contributions.
+If you’re an independent contractor, understanding your tax obligations is critical.
+As a sole trader in Australia, you are responsible for paying your own taxes and superannuation (pension) contributions, unlike traditional employees.
 The tax year in Australia runs from July 1 to June 30, with returns due on October 31.

 You can also claim deductions for business-related expenses, charitable contributions, and pension fund contributions.